genius-pending/MyReadmeGenerator/README.md

 ## Contributors
 no one
 ## Questions
-no question for myself but feel free to use this application its for the whole world to use
+no questions from myself but feel free to use this application, its for the whole world to use
 ## genius-pending | shivey_khangura@hotmail.com
 ## ![img](https://avatars2.githubusercontent.com/u/67982777?v=4)